pulkit6559/solid-decentralized-notes/README.md

 - Writing/Maintaining README.md
 - Frontend, list all notes created by the user
 Soon the use case will be implemented and used on the create Solid model

+## Current Issues
+- SaveFileInContainer: “append” access

+## To-dos
+- Implementing the policies for the public deletion of note
+- Implementing the policies for User-User sharing